 Sale to Third Party.
 Any Offered Block or Offered Blocks that Buyer does not agree to purchase may be sold by Seller to the third party buyer on the same terms and conditions as set forth in the Third Party Sale Notice.
 Any Offered Block or Offered Blocks covered by the Third Party Sale Notice, which are not sold either to Buyer or, within sixty (60) days after the date of the Third Party Sale Notice to the third party buyer which offered to purchase same, shall again be subject to Buyer’s rights as provided in this Section 4.4.

 Consultant Review.
 Beginning two (2) years after the commencement of the Market Price Period, an independent consultant experienced in the power marketing business and engaged by Buyer shall review and comment on the Auction Procedure.
-To the extent reasonably practicable, the recommendations of the independent consultant shall be incorporated into the Auction Procedure.
+To the extent reasonably practicable to Buyer and Seller, the recommendations of the independent consultant shall be incorporated into the Auction Procedure.

 4.5 Minimum Sales Quantity.
-During the Market Price Period, Seller must sell a minimum of thirty percent (30%) of the Electricity available at each EDP to third parties (other than Buyer and its Affiliates), either at the Market Price or through the Auction Procedure.
+During the Market Price Period, Seller must sell a minimum of thirty percent (30%) of the Electricity available at each EDP to third parties (other than Buyer, Seller, and their respective Affiliates), either at the Market Price or through the Auction Procedure.
 If requested by Seller, Buyer shall supply, or cause to be supplied, the Gas to the GDP corresponding to the EDP where Electricity is purchased by a third party.
-Such Gas shall be sold and delivered by Buyer, and purchased by such third party, at a mutually acceptable published market price plus applicable transportation costs to deliver such Gas to the GDP.
+Such Gas shall be sold and delivered, or caused to be sold and delivered, by Buyer, and purchased by such third party, at a mutually acceptable market price plus applicable transportation costs and other costs reasonably incurred to deliver such Gas, including applicable Taxes, to deliver such Gas to the GDP.

 4.6 Marketing Fee.
-For all Electricity sold by Seller to a third party at an EDP at the Market Price or through the Auction Procedure, Buyer shall be paid a marketing fee of $0.07 per KW per Month (the “Marketing Fee”).
+For all Electricity sold by Seller to a any party other than Buyer or an Affiliate of Buyer at an EDP at the Market Price or through the Auction Procedure, Buyer shall be paid a marketing fee of $0.07 per KW of capacity per Month (the “Marketing Fee”).
 The Marketing Fee shall be escalated by three percent (3%) on January 1, 2004 and on each January 1st thereafter in the Contract Term.

 ARTICLE 5